 6. Follow Up

 If someone misses your call, send them a message.
 If someone hasn’t responded to your letter, give them a call.
 Life is busy (don’t we group organizers know!) and sometimes things get overlooked.
-Goodwin suggests giving someone two to three chances to make a gift — if they haven’t responded after three and a calendar year, it’s OK to drop them from your list.
+Goodwin suggests giving someone two to three chances to make a gift — if they haven’t responded after three in a calendar year, it’s OK to drop them from your list.

-How to ask for donations online — specifically on Cheddar Up
+How to ask for donations online

 However, Cheddar Up does have some features and best practices to enhance your efforts.